Destinations Greece Athens

 Monastiraki · Adrianou

-The civic centre of classical Athens — where Socrates wandered, Aristotle taught, the assembly met.
-The Stoa of Attalos (a 1950s reconstruction by the American School) holds the site museum; the Temple of Hephaestus (the small one on the hill) is the best-preserved Doric temple in Greece — columns and pediments largely intact, two thousand years on.
+The civic centre of classical Athens, where Socrates wandered, Aristotle taught, and the assembly met.
+The Stoa of Attalos (a 1950s reconstruction by the American School) holds the site museum, and the Temple of Hephaestus (the small one on the hill) is the best-preserved Doric temple in Greece, columns and pediments largely intact two thousand years on.
 Less crowded than the Acropolis above it; 90 minutes is right.

 Temple of HephaestusStoa of Attalos · 1950s rebuild90 min